DevGlitch/alembic-migration-checker/README.md

 ## 💡 Recommended Use Cases

-The **Alembic Version Checker** GitHub Action is a versatile tool designed to enhance your CI/CD pipeline by providing essential checks at critical stages of development and deployment.
+The **Alembic Migration Checker** GitHub Action is a versatile tool designed to enhance your CI/CD pipeline by providing essential checks at critical stages of development and deployment.
 Below are detailed examples of how to integrate this action into workflows for pull requests and deployments, ensuring database migrations are always synchronized with your application's expected state.

 ### 🔀 Pull Requests (PRs)

-Integrating the Alembic Version Checker into the PR review process ensures compatibility between new migrations and the existing database schema.
+Integrating the Alembic Migration Checker into the PR review process ensures compatibility between new migrations and the existing database schema.
 This proactive measure helps prevent migration conflicts from affecting the main branch, promoting stability throughout the development lifecycle.